julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Unlike mugwort’s gentle guidance, sweet wormwood cuts deep—cleansing, sealing, and purging harmful energies.

 Balkan midwives once burned it during birth and burial rites, times when the veil between worlds thins.
-This herb does not simply protect—it purges and renews.
+This herb does not simply protect, it purges and renews.

 ---

 ### Hyssop (*Hyssopus officinalis*)
 **Herb of sanctification and soul-purging.**

-“Purge me with hyssop, and I shall be clean,” says the Psalm—and witches agree.
+“Purge me with hyssop, and I shall be clean,” says the Psalm, and witches agree.
 Used from ancient Israel to New Orleans Hoodoo, hyssop is the **sacred herb of spiritual purification**.

 In the Levant and parts of Eastern Europe, hyssop is gathered on holy days, burned or added to sacred oils, and used to drive off malevolent forces.